Networks-Learning/counterfactual-continuous-mdp/README.md

 # Finding Counterfactually Optimal Action Sequences in Continuous State Spaces

-This is the code for the paper "Finding Counterfactually Optimal Action Sequences in Continuous State Spaces", currently under submission.
-A preliminary version can be found on [arXiv](https://arxiv.org/abs/2306.03929).
+This repository contains the code used in the paper ["Finding Counterfactually Optimal Action Sequences in Continuous State Spaces"](https://arxiv.org/abs/2306.03929), published at NeurIPS 2023.

 ## Dependencies